Air Conditioning Not Working in Your Car? Learn 3 Common AC Problems

 AC Evaporator Core

-The AC evaporator acts like a huge ice cube.
-It contains the cooled off refrigerant that absorbs heat from inside the passenger compartment.
+The AC evaporator acts like a huge ice cube with holes in it.
+It allows the hot, cabin air to flow through the core, rapidly cools this air, and blows it out into the cabin again.
 The cool air felt from the dash vents is provided by the AC heater blower motor assembly.

 Common Problems: The number one cause of failure is a leak due to age and wear.
 An electronic leak detector is the best way to check for leaks.
 Give attention to the AC evaporator box water drain tube.
 Use the tester to search for a leak.
 A green and oily substance may appear in the drain tube if larger leaks are present.